Grid State & Presets

 };

-You could technically redefine by hand the complete list of columns that the presets requires.
-I would personally do it via the Column Definitions looping with map(), but go manual is also perfectly fine.
-You would just re-declare the columns again with the id and width and that would work as well.
+You could technically redefine by hand the complete list of `columns` that the `presets` requires.
+I would personally do it via the Column Definitions looping with `map()`, but loading them manually is also perfectly fine.
+You would just re-declare the `columns` again with the `id` and `width` (maybe include the `hidden` prop as well) and that would work as well.